Paul Rowen

 Paul John Rowen (born 11 May 1955) is a British Liberal Democrat politician.
 He was the Member of Parliament (MP) for Rochdale from 2005 until the 2010 general election, when he was defeated by Labour Party candidate Simon Danczuk.

 Early life and career

-Born in Rochdale, Rowen went to the Bishop Henshaw RC Memorial High School (became St Cuthbert's RC High School in 1989 when Rochdale scrapped its three-tier system) on Shaw Road in Rochdale.
+Born in Rochdale, Rowen went to the Bishop Henshaw RC Memorial High School in Rochdale.
 From the University of Nottingham, he graduated with a BSc in Chemistry and Geology in 1976.
 From 1977 to 1980, he taught Science at Kimberley School in Nottinghamshire.
 From 1980 to 1986, he was Head of Chemistry at St Albans RC High School, Warren Lane in Oldham (now closed), then Head of Science at Our Ladys RC High School from 1986 to 1990.
 From 1990 to 2005, he was Deputy Headteacher of Yorkshire Martyrs Catholic College on Westgate Hill Street in Tong, West Yorkshire.

 Parliamentary career

 Rowen contested the Rochdale seat in the 2001 general election, and won the seat in 2005 by around 400 votes; this reclaimed the seat for the Liberal Democrats since they lost the seat in 1997.

 In the House of Commons he became a Liberal Democrat spokesman for Work and Pensions, having previously worked on disability issues.

 He is a member of the Beveridge Group.